ACS714 Current Sensor Carrier -5A to +5A

-This version is marked with a blue X. We also sell a 30A unidirectional version and a ±30A bidirectional version of this board; you can distinguish these versions by reading the text on the IC or by looking at the color of the X on the bottom silkscreen.
+This version is marked with a blue X. We also sell a ±30A bidirectional version of this board; you can distinguish these versions by reading the text on the IC or by looking at the color of the X on the bottom silkscreen.

 Using the sensor